indexdata/folio-global-update/README.md

 When in TEST mode, no changes will be PUT to the OKAPI endpoint.
 Use this mode for testing the output of the selected action script.

-Action scripts are JavaScript that make a change to a FOLIO object.
+Action scripts are JavaScripts that make a change to a FOLIO object.
 In its simplist form, the action will change a single, string field:

 ```
 metadata = {